cadalzomc/cadalzomc/README.md

-# Hi there 👋, I'm Your Meigo Cadalzo
+# Hi there 👋, I'm Meigo Cadalzo

 🚀 Passionate about **Web development**
 💡 Always curious about **open-source, cloud, and AI**